Infiniti envisioned its near future around series hybrids, now says they’re cut from the lineup

 As presented, the strategy felt right for addressing an increased appetite for electric cars while in the meantime providing shoppers with gasoline-fueled alternatives that would offer a driving experience nearly identical to the electric ones.

-Now Infiniti appears to have dropped the series-hybrid layout from its plans completely—an unusual move in the industry, when it hasn't clarified what's next instead.
+Now Infiniti appears to have dropped the series-hybrid layout from its plans completely.
+That's an unusual move, especially considering the brand hasn't clarified what's next instead.

-The cost comment is also particularly puzzling, as Nissan’s e-Power that serves as the basis, introduced in 2016, in the relatively inexpensive, Japanese-spec Nissan Note subcompact—related to the U.S. Versa.
+Cost appears to be a factor, but that's particularly puzzling as Nissan’s e-Power serves as the basis for Infiniti's hybrid system.
+Nissan introduced e-Power in 2016 in the relatively inexpensive Japanese-spec Nissan Note subcompact, which is related to the U.S. Versa.
 Nissan said later that year that it was studying the technology for the U.S. with a version that offered a stronger motor/generator for American driving conditions, and it’s continued to say since then that the system is potentially part of the future for this market.

 Infiniti QX Inspiration concept - on exhibit October 2019

-"We will prioritize fully electric vehicles as our initial electrified offering in the Americas, along with advanced internal combustion powered vehicles," said spokesperson Kyle Bazemore to Automotive News, noting that the decision was a part of a “reevaluation and reset” of product and powertrain strategy for the brand.

-Versus the plan Infiniti presented two and a half years ago, this sounds potentially more complicated for the brand and for dealers, as it likely means keeping legacy gasoline models around longer while fully electric models gain traction in the market as lower-volume models.
-Will Infiniti appear an even more splintered brand than it appears today?
+Versus the plan Infiniti presented two and a half years ago, the move to EVs sounds potentially more complicated for the brand and for dealers, as it likely means keeping legacy gasoline models around longer while fully electric models gain traction in the market as lower-volume models.

 Green Car Reports has reached out to Infiniti to see whether the brand’s shift to electrified vehicles—and the family of new designs and unified design language—otherwise remains intact.